charlielobster/CUDA_NekRS/README.md

 Topology

-These tools were compiled from source and configured for CUDA support
+Generally speaking, these tools need to be configured for CUDA support and built from source

 Once inside Ubuntu, create a folder called repos and clone each tool in their respective folders